 - Ensuring that features’ definition of done is met

-- The feature works according to documentation
+- The feature works according to the documentation

 - All feature functionalities should have been thoroughly tested.
-If some part needs manual testing then that should be done before deployment
+If some part needs manual testing then that should be done before deployment.

 In addition to these, it should include every other check that your code should pass through before it is considered safe to be deployed to production.
 The protocol helps ensure that only the working code and complete features are getting deployed to production and bugs are being kept to a minimum.